Daughters of the Vote

 The program is only possible thanks to support from the Department for Women and Gender Equality, and our corporate and philanthropic partners.

-2023: We are currently in discussions with our funder and supporters.
-Call for Applications TBD Spring 2022.
+2023: Daughters of the Vote is on hold for this year.
 Please stay connected for future news regarding the next edition!

 By taking part in the DOV program, you will…